nsinghvi123/Boggle/readme.md

 ## Motivation
 When looking up Boggle Solver websites, users had to manually enter each letter of the Boggle Board online, which was extremely time-consuming.
 To optimize the process, I created an application where users can take a picture of their Boggle Board and upload it to the application.

+## Technologies Used
+Built with Java, React, Ant Design, JavaScript, and Swagger Open API.

+## How it Works